Open-Transactions/protocol-docs/spec/NotaryMessages.md

 The element name is the same as for the corresponding request name, but ends with `Response`.

-Default Attributes:
+Attributes:

-* `NymID`: Identifier.
+* `nymID`: Identifier.
 The Nym which made the request.
-* `NotaryID`: Identifier.
+* `notaryID`: Identifier.
 The id of the notary
-* `RequestNum`: Integer.
+* `requestNum`: Integer.
 Same as in the request.
-* `Success`: Boolean.
+* `success`: Boolean.
 Indicates whether request was successful.

-Default Elements:
+Elements:

 * `InResponseTo`: Identifier.
 Hash of request message.